Skip to main content

 Integrations

-OAuth flow:
+emailgoogleGmailDirect OAuth

 1. Call POST /v1/integrations/{type}/{provider}/connect to get an auth_url and connect_id